12 Things I Wish I knew When I Started Writing Books

 1) The art of writing is subjective

 I graduated with a degree in Linguistics and English Language - I liked that there were rules and patterns in putting elements of the language together so it was difficult to accept that the best-selling books aren’t always the best written.
-I will always advise aspiring authors to have a solid understanding of language before writing a book but ultimately it’s important to remember that a book’s popularity will always lie with the readers.

 Take-away: When it comes to your own manuscript, people will always have an opinion; make sure there’s a general consensus before making any changes you’re not comfortable with.